sofiapapad90/VarCoPP/README.md

 probability for the disease-causing class among all RFs), with the most probable disease-causing bi-locus combinations being at the top of the list.

-**IMPORTANT NOTE1: this code requires already annotated data.
+**IMPORTANT NOTE: this code requires already annotated data.
 The datasets available here are already annotated with the same features that are described in the paper.**

-**IMPORTANT NOTE2: We have updated our VarCoPP model with the most updated versions of each feature.
-This model is called VarCoPP_model_V2.p.gz and is available here on Github as well.
+**MAIN MODEL UPDATE 1: In April 2021, we updated the VarCoPP model with the most updated versions of each feature (see section 8: VarCoPP model 1.1 - April 2021).
+This model is called VarCoPP_model_V2.p.gz and is available here on Github as well in the /models folder.
 DO NOT use this new model if you want to reproduce the results described in the paper, but rather use the original model VarCoPP_model.p.gz  instead.
-Datasets are annotated with the same feature versions as the original model and probability parameters in the scripts relate to the original model as well.**
+The datasets here are annotated with the same feature versions as the original model and probability parameters in the scripts relate to the original model as well.**

-An online version of VarCoPP that automatically annotates and predicts bi-locus variant combinations for an individual is available at the ORVAL platform: https://orval.ibsquare.be/.
-There, the most updated VarCoPP model (see IMPORTANT NOTE 2) is used.
+**MAIN MODEL UPDATE 2: In May 2023, we created and published a new VarCoPP model (2.3) with new training sets and features.
+Consult the section 9: VarCoPP model 2.3 - May 2023, for information on this model and the github link to access it.
+This model is the current version in ORVAL.**